confluentinc/cp-docker-images/docs/quickstart.rst

     [2016-08-25 18:25:19,665] INFO Herder started (org.apache.kafka.connect.runtime.distributed.DistributedHerder)
     [2016-08-25 18:25:19,676] INFO Kafka Connect started (org.apache.kafka.connect.runtime.Connect)

-  We will now create our first connector for reading a file from disk.
-To do this, let's start by creating a file with some data:
+  We will now create our first connector for reading a file in the container.
+To do this, let's start by having the container create a file with some data:

   .. sourcecode:: bash